pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Bindings.md

 The simplest tool for creating bindings that communicate with your store is to create a dedicated action that can change a piece of state in your feature.
-For example, a reducer may have a domain that tracks if user has enabled haptic feedback.
-First, it can define a boolean property on state:
+For example, a reducer may have a domain that tracks if the user has enabled haptic feedback.
+First, it can define a boolean property on
+state:

 ```swift
 @Reducer